 Currently, ConviDose™ service is available from the following polyclinics:

 1. Ang Mo Kio Polyclinic

-‘Ask-a-Pharmacist’ by National Healthcare Group (NHG) allows patients and caregivers to direct questions to a patient care pharmacist regarding their medications or any drug-related concerns or issues.
+‘Ask-a-Pharmacist’ by NHG Pharmacy allows patients and caregivers to direct questions to a patient care pharmacist regarding their medications or any drug-related concerns or issues.

-If you need advice immediately, consult a Doctor, or call a NHGP Pharmacist via the NHGP contact centre at 6355 3000 or NUP contact centre at 6663 6847.
+If you need immediate advice, consult a doctor, or call an NHG Pharmacist via the NHG Polyclinics contact centre at 6355 3000.

 ‘Know Your Meds’ by Ministry of Health

 ‘Know Your Meds’ by the Ministry of Health (MOH) is a series of videos and infographics aimed at teaching patients and caregivers the basic skills to effectively manage their medication.

 2. Know How to Remember to Take Your Meds